zhousarah/azure-compute-docs/articles/virtual-machines/automatic-extension-upgrade.md

 ### Using Azure portal
 You can use Azure portal - Extension blade to enable automatic upgrade of extensions on existing Virtual Machines and Virtual Machine Scale Sets.
 1. Navigate to [Virtual Machines](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.Compute%2FVirtualMachines) or [Virtual Machines Scale Sets](https://ms.portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.Compute%2FvirtualMachineScaleSets) blade and select the resource by clicking on its name.
-2. Navigate to "Extenisons + applications" blade under Settings to view all extensions installed on the resource.
+2. Navigate to "Extenisons + applications" blade under Settings which shows all extensions installed on the resource.
 The "Automatic Upgrade Status" column tells if Automatic upgrade of the extension is enabled, disabled or not-supported.
 3. Navigate to Extension details blade by clicking on the extension name.
 :::image type="content" source="media/auto-extension.png" alt-text="Screenshot of Azure portal - Extension blade." lightbox="media/auto-extension.png":::
 4. Click "Enable automatic upgrade" to enable automatic upgrade of the extension.
 This button can also be used to disable automatic upgrade when required.